barrelstrength/sprout-docs/docs/reports/custom-data-sources.md

 }
 ```

-2) Load your datasources in your primary plugin class init method
+2) Load your Data Source(s) in your primary plugin class

 ``` php
 public function init()